-i.1IETF defines non-Repudiation as:
+IETF RFC 4270 [i.1] defines non-Repudiation as:

-"A Security service that provides protection against false denial of involvement in a communication." [i.1]
+"A Security service that provides protection against false denial of involvement in a communication."

 Distributed ledges inherently implement non-repudiation through strategies such as digital signatures.
 Also, every node in the network keeps a record copy; therefore, it is theoretically unrealistic to deny a digitally signed transaction.
 However, in some situations, it is required to verify data integrity.
 For example, in the cases of smart contract offloading [i.2].